Article

 John McHale, Sr. Editor of Military Embedded Systems, sits down with John Sturm, VP of aerospace and Defense Business Unit, to get his unique perspective on how Vicor power solutions are enabling the next generation of defense platforms and explores what the future holds for the defense industry at large.

-By John Sturm, Global Vice President for the Aerospace & Defense
+By John Sturm, Global Vice President for Aerospace & Defense

 Power is a key consideration for modern open architecture initiatives such as the Sensor Open Systems Architecture (SOSA) Technical Standard, says John Sturm, Vice President of Business Development for the Aerospace & Defense business unit of Vicor, when I interviewed him just before Thanksgiving.
 We also discussed where custom power supplies fit into the defense world and talked about how commercial AI and big data applications are driving innovation and cost reductions in defense power component manufacturing, recruiting engineering talent into the defense market, and what will be a disruptor in military power supplies in the future.
 Edited excerpts follow.